 I’m Lauren.
-I like peach beer, Anaïs Nin and solo-trips to the cinema.
+I like peach beer and solo-trips to the cinema.
 I don’t like high-maintenance house plants or being told to read David Foster Wallace.

 Here’s a formal-ish bit about me.

 Until recently I worked in a marketing job where I’d discuss niche business software and say things like ‘let’s drill down on that’ without really knowing what it meant.
 But then I took the decision to go freelance.
-Now I run creative writing workshops with young people and community groups.
-I’m also writing a script as well as taking on curatorial work with the wonderful GOLDTAPPED gallery.
+Now I write and I run creative writing workshops for young people and community groups.

-I’m the founder of Papaya Press, an award-winning publishing project which brings together northern artists and writers to explore the space between art and literature.
+I’m a producer at Papaya Press, an award-winning project which brings together northern artists and writers to explore the space between art and literature.
 We run fun arts workshops and host events.
 In the past we’ve worked with The Laing, The Late Shows, New Writing North and Durham Book Festival.
-Specifically, we champion female-identifying writers and artists.
 Our last event was co-hosted with The Grapevine Zine in London at the Peckham Pelican.